-New Plymouth and North Taranaki constituencies Stratford constituency South Taranaki constituency New Plymouth and North Taranaki constituencies Committee at the time of adoption) for final determination.
-All applications must be received in writing on an approved application form.
-However, staff may accept verbal applications or applications not on an approved application form if the circumstances warrant it.
-No application form is required for automatic remissions provided under Rates Policies 2 or 4.
-Timing of remissions will be assessed on the following: a.
-All applications for remissions received and granted under Rates Policies 1, 4, 6 and 7 during a rating year will receive remission from the commencement of the following rating year and no remissions will be backdated. b.
+New Plymouth and North Taranaki constituencies Stratford constituency South Taranaki constituency b.
 All applications for remissions received and granted under Rates Policies 3 and 5 will receive remission from the date of application.
 An application may be backdated to cover any outstanding balance from the current rating year, but will not be backdated to cover previous rating years. c.
-Applications for remissions received and granted under Rates Policy 2 will receive remission in relation to the penalties outstanding, and may include remitting penalties for the current rating year and can be backdated to previous rating years. d.
-Applications for postponement received and granted under Rates Policy 3 will receive remission in relation to the penalties outstanding, and may include remitting penalties for the current rating year and can be backdated to previous rating years. d.
-Applications for postponement received and granted under Rates Policy 3 will receive remission in relation is received.
+Applications for remissions received and granted under Rates Policy 2 will receive remission in relation to the penalties outstanding, and may include remitting suration consumerty South Farahaki consultency penalties for the current rating year and can be backdated to previous rating years. d.
+Applications for postponement received and granted under Rates Policy 3 will receive postponement from the beginning of the rating year in which the application is received.
 An application may be backdated to previous rating years to cover any outstanding rates if the circumstances warrant it (however, for the avoidance of doubt, no refund for paid rates will be given). e.
 All applications for remissions received and granted under Rates Policy 8 will receive remission from the last day of receiving the applicable service.
-District Council prior to the commencement of the rating year.
-Applications received during a rating year will be applicable from the commencement of the following rating year.
-Applications will not be backdated.
-No remission will be granted on targeted rates for water supply, wastewater system or waste management collection.
-Where a rates remission percentage applies, it is calculated on the rates that would be assessed before any application of non-rateable adjustments.
-(For example, if a property is 50% non-rateable, and receives a 50% remission, then no rates are due). games or sports except galloping races, harness races, or greyhound races and who hold club licenses under the Sale of Liquor Act 1989. • 50% of targeted rates only, levied in respect of properties used by any branch of the arts. • 50% of total rates levied in respect of properties qualifying under the categories of community care type or volunteer organisations. • 100% of general rates and UAGC levied in respect of properties qualifying under the category of natural, historical or cultural conservation properties.
 A summary of remissions approved by staff shall be supplied to the Council on an annual basis.
-No rates will be remitted or postponed for government owned properties (including the Crown, central government agencies or
+No rates will be remitted or postponed for government owned properties (including the Crown, central government agencies or local authorities) other than under Rates Policy 8.